GTA Online, Smuggler’s Run, Shark Cards, Oh my…

 New Aircraft Vehicles: What’s the point of a hangar if you don’t store any vehicles in it?
 Too bad the average air vehicle is $2.5 million.
 Getting all the new vehicles will run you between $15 to $20 million.
 And that’s without the customization costs.

 Bottom line: Enjoying the promoted content expansion (with a hangar, a plane or two, and some customization) will cost you around $8 million of in-game currency.
 That equates to $100 in real-world currency for a “free” expansion to a game you already spent $60 on (or more).
 Sure, you get access to sourcing missions which can eventually earn profits, but the break-even point is reached only after many, many hours of grinding missions and sales.
-And if you want to enjoy the new Adversary Mode: Motor Wars, spend $30 for the better experience and quality of PUBG, without the pervasive hacking.
+If you want to enjoy the new Adversary Mode, Motor Wars, you are better off spending $30 on PUBG (Playerunknown’s Battlegrounds).

 Shark Cards are an option, but I have some significant opposition to further funding Rockstar and their peer-to-peer, hacker-laden, slow-loading environment.
 Show me that the effort to invest in the necessary infrastructure to run a cash cow game like GTA Online, and I’ll be willing to shell out a bit more cash for an enriched experience.
-I understand that Rockstar is in the business to make money, and incentivizing Shark Card purchases is critical to that model.
-However, the costs of the expansion items are beyond prohibitive.
+I understand that Rockstar is in the business to make money, and incentivizing Shark Card purchases is critical to that model, but the costs of expansion items/vehicles a beyond prohibitive.

 The basic gameplay loop in Smuggler’s run doesn’t change the formula much (see summary above) but what sets this content apart is the mission design and vehicles.
 Our very first supply mission (after buying the hanger) involved bombing a targeted location and then taking supplies back to base.
 The “mini bomber” that we were given was a blast to fly and there is just something extremely satisfying about bombing a junk yard into oblivion.
 As with most GTA Online content, it’s better with friends.
 All hangar missions provide the appropriate plane/jet/helicopter and will spawn the appropriate amount to accommodate the number of people in the group (max of four vehicles, I believe).
 A few missions use multi-crew planes and we found those to be very entertaining.
 It is important to note that this is online only content and the minute you start running supplies back to base, the rest of the lobby is alerted and other players may try to stop you.
 [The owner of the hangar always takes the big payout.
 The other party members are paid in small amounts every time a collection mission is completed.]